How Safe Is Safe Enough? Addressing Johua's Law

 3. Third question, are the current laws enough?

 Joshua Robert Brown, was an average all-American teenage boy.
 He enjoyed hanging out with his friends, he was close to his family, he went to his high school prom, he was making plans for his senior graduation, and was then heading to Boston to attend music school.
-Born and raised in Cartersville, GA, Joshua was the quarterback for the Cartersville Canes.
+Born and raised in Cartersville, GA, Joshua was the quarterback for the Cartersville Purple Hurricanes.
+He had a bright and promising future ahead of him.

-Tragically, July 1, 2003, Joshua's car hydroplaned on a rain slickened road and crashed into a tree.
+Tragically, July 9, 2003, Joshua's car hydroplaned on a rain slickened road and crashed into a tree, while driving only around 40 miles per hour.
 Nine days later, Joshua succumbed to the injuries sustained in the accident, and lost the fight for his life.

 Devastated, his parents blamed Joshua's lack of driving experience for his accident.